 Some companies prefer MBA (Masters in Business Administration) candidates, especially for more senior positions.
 Internships with investment banks, asset management firms, or other financial institutions are appreciated as they provide practical experience.
 Professional certifications like the Chartered Financial Analyst (CFA), Financial Risk Manager (FRM), and Certified Investment Management Analyst (CIMA) designations are an added advantage.

-The postgraduate program by National Stock Exchange (NSE) in investment banking is for Investment Banking Fresher Jobs, the course includes the study of capital markets, banks and financial planning, business analytics, and management accounting is good to have.
+The postgraduate program by the National Stock Exchange (NSE) in investment banking is for Investment Banking Fresher Jobs, the course includes the study of capital markets, banks and financial planning, business analytics, and management accounting is good to have.
 It takes six to nine months to complete the course and to be eligible for further steps toward a dream job.

 A Chartered Financial Analyst (CFA) professional qualification helps candidates pace up their career as an Investment Banker as the course is planned with a focus on investment and wealth management.
 The subjects offered for study include Economics, corporate finance, derivatives, equity investments, financial reporting, and analysis.